 With developments in mass spectrometry over the last two decades, OVOC concentrations have been measured in a variety of environments (though few by the coast).

-5 The numerous sources and sinks pose considerable challenges to the characterization and modeling of OVOC cycling based on concentrations alone.
+The numerous sources and sinks pose considerable challenges to the characterization and modeling of OVOC cycling based on concentrations alone.
 Knowing the vertical transport allows emission and deposition to be distinguished from chemical transformation, which represents a significant step forward, particularly for understanding the role of the ocean.
-Moreover, when multiple OVOCs are measured simultaneously, com-10 monality and difference in the sources and sinks may be inferred.
+Moreover, when multiple OVOCs are measured simultaneously, commonality and difference in the sources and sinks may be inferred.

 Eddy covariance (EC) is the most direct technique for measuring vertical transport in the atmosphere.
-Vertical flux (F) is derived by correlating fluctuations in the species of interest (x) with concurrent vertical wind velocity (w) and averaging over time (F = w'x').
-When measured within the surface layer of the atmosphere (<~ 10 %

-- of the PBL), the EC flux can be equated to surface flux under stationary and horizon-tally homogeneous conditions.
-Statistical measures of x in time and space, stationarity and homogeneity refer to temporal constancy during the averaging period and spatial constancy within the flux footprint, respectively.
-For methanol, acetaldehyde, and acetone, the stationarity criterion (i.e. steady state) should be satisfied from the per spective that their chemical lifetimes of several hours to days are much longer than the - flux averaging period of typically an hour.

-To capture the full continuum of atmospheric turbulence, a fast sensor (typically $f \ge 10 \text{ Hz}$) is required.
-With a theoretical response time of < 1 s, the proton-transferreaction mass spectrometer (PTR-MS) has been utilized to measure OVOC fluxes in terrestrial environments with EC (e.g. Karl et al., 2001).
-To accommodate the lower sampling frequency of the PTR-MS when multiple compounds are simultaneously monitored, disjunct (e.g. Rinne et al., 2001; Warneke et al., 2002) and virtual disjunct (e.g. Karl et al., 2002; Spirig et al., 2005) EC variants based discrete concentration measurements have also been used, albeit with greater flux loss at high frequencies.
+Vertical flux (F) is derived by correlating fluctuations in the species of interest (x) with concurrent vertical wind velocity (w) and averaging over time ($F = \overline{w'x'}$).
+When measured within the surface layer of the atmosphere (< ~10% of the PBL), the EC flux can be equated to surface flux under stationary and horizontally homogeneous conditions.
+Statistical measures of x in time and space, stationarity and homogeneity refer to temporal constancy during the averaging period and spatial constancy within the flux footprint.
+For methanol, acetaldehyde, and acetone, the stationarity criterion (i.e., steady state) should be satisfied from the perspective that their chemical lifetimes are much longer than the flux averaging period of typically an hour.
+To capture the full continuum of atmospheric turbulence, a fast sensor (typically with frequency $f \ge 10 \text{ Hz}$) is required.
+Capable of sampling at > 1 Hz, the proton-transfer-reaction mass spectrometer (PTR-MS) has been utilized to measure OVOC fluxes in terrestrial environments with EC (e.g., Karl et al., 2001).
+To accommodate the lower sampling frequency of the PTR-MS when multiple compounds are simultaneously monitored, disjunct (e.g., Rinne et al., 2001; Warneke et al., 2002) and virtual disjunct (e.g., Karl et al., 2002; Spirig et al., 2005) EC methods based on discrete mixing ratio measurements have also been used, albeit with greater flux loss at high frequencies.

 Compared to terrestrial emissions, air-sea fluxes of OVOCs tend to be lower in magnitude, thus challenging the instrumental sensitivity and noise.
-In this paper, we first discuss the optimization of the PTR-MS for EC flux measurements of methanol, acetaldehyde, and acetone, with detailed analysis of sampling error, detection limit, and high frequency flux loss.
-Additional attention is given to the interpretation of flux mea
+In this paper, we first discuss the optimization of the PTR-MS for EC flux measurements of OVOCs, with detailed analysis of the sampling error, detection limit, and high-frequency flux loss.

-5 high frequency flux loss.
 Additional attention is given to the interpretation of flux measurements with regard to the homogeneity and stationarity requirements.
 Lastly, we compare measured vertical fluxes to expected air-sea exchange and photochemical rates.